openrewrite/rewrite-docs/docs/recipes/concourse/changeresourceversion.md

       version: 2.0
 ```

-Now that `com.yourorg.ChangeResourceVersionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-concourse:2.9.1 in your build file:
+Now that `com.yourorg.ChangeResourceVersionExample` has been defined, activate it and take a dependency on `org.openrewrite.recipe:rewrite-concourse:{{VERSION_REWRITE_CONCOURSE}}` in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">